torrinworx/Blend_My_NFTs/README.md

 ## Donations

-Blend_My_NFTs, this readme documenation, YouTube tutorials, live stream Q/As, and the Discord community are all provided for free by This Cozy Studio for anyone to use and access.
+Blend_My_NFTs, this readme documentation, YouTube tutorials, live stream Q/As, and the Discord community are all provided for free by This Cozy Studio for anyone to use and access.
 We only ask in return that you credit this software and kindly share what our team has built.
-A direct link to the Blend_My_NFTs Github page on your projects website (or equivelant social platform) would sefice.
+A direct link to the Blend_My_NFTs Github page on your projects website (or equivalent social platform) would suffice.
 We ask you to share this tool because we feel there are many out there that would benefit from it, our only goal is to help those in need.
 It warms our hearts that so many people use this add-on.

 Any donations to the following methods will be put towards developing Blend_My_NFTs and future related Metaverse/Blockchain projects.
 This Cozy Studio has big plans for Blend_My_NFTs in 2022 and we value your support!